 They go quietly.
-By 2035, more than seven million Germans – 20% of the labor force in 2012 – will have left their desks and workbenches to retire (if labor force participation rates stay constant).
+By, more than seven million Germans – 20% of the labor force – will have left their desks and workbenches to retire (if labor force participation rates stay constant).
 Employers will struggle to find successors as Germany ages and its workforce shrinks.

 The absolute number is similar in Japan, yet constitutes a smaller share of workforce (15%).
 Younger societies in the US and UK lose seven million (5%) and 600,000 (2%) workers respectively, according to International Pensions calculations.